Shruthin01/Stock_Market_Prediction_using_CNN/README.md

 3. Check what GPU is alloted to your session using 'To find the GPU being used' cell the ranking order of the GPU's of google colab are K80 / T4 / P100 / V100 / A100 (low to high computation power) !! if you get K80 disconnect and delete runtime and reconnect to get T4 or above for better performace.

+4. open the given .ipynb file in colab.

-4. upload  the required  .xls sheet present in archive.
+5. upload  the required  .xls sheet present in archive.

-5. now run the colab file by adjusting the training data and testing data sets in colab.
+6. now run the colab file by adjusting the training data and testing data sets in colab.

-6. below comparision graphs and error rate percentage will be given as output .
+7. below comparision graphs and error rate percentage will be given as output .

+# data present in archive folder was taken from KAGGLE website.